anton-yurchenko/dns-exporter/docs/kubernetes.md

 # Kubernetes
-Create a ConfigMap with your unique parameters (value is base64 form):
+Create a ConfigMap / Secret with your unique parameters:
 <details><summary>ConfigMap</summary>

 ```yaml